Build market-ready scientific skills and take them to the world.

 A combined business and science degree develops your innovative business thinking with a strong scientific base.
 You’ll graduate with two degrees in four years instead of six.

-You’ll have the flexibility to tailor your degree and add majors and minors that spark your interests and career ambitions.
+You’ll have the flexibility to tailor your degree using electives to study discipline areas that spark your interests and career ambitions.
 Combine your interests in areas that complement each other such as marketing and public health, or management and environmental science.

 You’ll develop advanced analytical skills and an ability to solve complex problems to give you an attractive skill set for many science and business roles.
 You’ll have diverse career choices to work as a business analyst, natural resource manager or medical marketer.

 Science and health majors: Biology; Biotechnology; Chemistry; Ecology; Food and Biosecurity; Mathematics.